Ramaz Svanadze

-Ramaz Svanadze (born 2 March 1981) is a retired Georgian football player and coach, who is currently the head coach of the Georgian U-21 football team.
+Ramaz Svanadze (born 2 March 1981) is a retired Georgian football player and coach, who is currently the head coach of the Georgia football team.

 Playing career

-Svanadze played for some Georgian clubs, before was forced to retire in 2005, at the age of 24, due to injury.
+Svanadze played for several Georgian clubs before he was forced to retire due to an injury in 2005 at the age of 24.

 Managerial career

 His first managerial job at Dinamo Tbilisi lasted two years.
-Svanadze worked as an assistant coach under Malkhaz Zhvania and Michal Bílek.
+Svanadze worked as an assistant coach under Malkhaz Zhvania, Kakha Gogichaishvili, Michal Bílek and Gia Geguchadze.

 On 1 March 2019, he was appointed as U19 head coach.
 His team beat all three opponents in the 2020 UEFA U19 qualifiers and advanced to next stage but due to COVID-19, the tournament was suspended.